Go Back

 The Bottom Line: Are You Heading Towards Fluency?

 We all yearn for that moment of linguistic liberation, the ability to converse effortlessly, to express our true selves without hesitation.
 But the path to fluency isn't always smooth.
+When I first shared some of the material in this article, lots of people asked me for a follow-up article that describes the approach I'm advocating for, which you can now find here.

 We've explored five common obstacles that can hinder your progress: a limited vocabulary, difficulty retrieving words in context, a lack of grammatical versatility, the habit of translating in your head, and the fear of making mistakes.
 Recognizing these stumbling blocks is the first step towards overcoming them.